DOWN AND OUT IN SAN ANTONIO ~ RETROSPECTIVE

 There, sifting through the contents of a metal garbage can (plastic containers didn’t exist back then), we discovered a young someone, hunched over, half in and half out of the can, thick, stubby legs and disproportionately large backside straining with the effort of retrieving something from the bottom.
 We didn’t know conclusively that this was our prize until we heard echoed as from a canyon ayeeeeeeeent-a-kidd’n.

-Marty turned to me and, spontaneously, we erupted into a fit of laughter.
+Barry turned to me and, spontaneously, we erupted into a fit of laughter.
 Head and shoulders popped up from the can and for the first time we were able to put gender with the sound.
 She was a female.
 Youngish, though it was hard to tell her age.
 Turning to us, she stared, unafraid, with more a look of curiosity.
 Her face was smudged, her eyes wide-set, the skin puffy and dark underneath.
 “Ayeeeeeeeent-a-kidd’n,” she said, without expression.

 I stared, open-mouthed.
 She was a Mongolian Idiot!
 Okay, wait a minute … Don’t forget this was 1962.
 Down syndrome wasn’t part of the American lexicon.
 Mongoloid was, but that would have been seen more in print — probably the scientific journals.
-Marty’s sister was a Mongolian Idiot, too.
+Barry’s sister was a Mongolian Idiot, too.

 I was embarrassed for laughing.
 I didn’t know she was a Mongolian Idiot and I’d started laughing before I found out she was one, but I wasn’t sure that she knew when my laughter started.